-- False or Fraudulent Claim Laws.
+False or Fraudulent Claim Laws.
 There are numerous federal and state laws that forbid submission of false information or the failure to disclose information in connection with submission and payment of claims for reimbursement from the government.
 In some cases, these laws also forbid abuse of existing systems for such submission and payment.
+In addition, federal and state laws prohibit kickbacks in association with the provision of healthcare services.
+Many of these state laws pertain to all payors, not just items or services paid for by the federal government.
 Although our business operations are generally not subject to these laws and regulations, any contract we have with a government entity requires us to comply with these laws and regulations.
-Any failure of our services to comply with these laws and regulations could result in substantial liability, including but not limited to criminal liability, could adversely affect demand for our services, and could force us to expend significant capital, research and development, and other resources to address the failure.
-Any determination by a court or regulatory agency that our services with government clients violate these laws and regulations could subject us to civil or criminal penalties, invalidate all or portions of some of our government client contracts, require us to change or terminate some portions of our business, require us to refund portions of our services fees, cause us to be disqualified from serving not only government clients but also all clients doing business with government payers, and have an adverse effect on our business. - HIPAA and Other Privacy and Security Requirements.
+Any failure of our services to comply with these laws and regulations could force us to expend significant capital, research and development, and other resources to address the failure.
+Any determination by a court or regulatory agency that our services with government clients violate these laws and regulations could subject us to civil or criminal penalties, invalidate all or portions of some of our government client contracts, require us to change or terminate some portions of our business, require us to refund portions of our services fees, cause us to be disqualified from serving not only government clients but also all clients doing business with government payers, and have an adverse effect on our business.

+HIPAA and Other Privacy and Security Requirements.
 There are numerous U.S. federal and state laws and regulations related to the privacy and security of personal health information.
-In particular, regulations promulgated pursuant to the Health Insurance Portability and Accountability Act of 1996, or HIPAA, established privacy and security standards that limit the use and disclosure of individually identifiable health information, and require the implementation of administrative, physical, and technological safeguards to ensure the confidentiality, integrity, and availability of individually identifiable health information in electronic form.
-Health plans, healthcare clearinghouses, and most providers are considered by the HIPAA regulations to be "Covered Entities".
-With respect to our operations as a healthcare clearinghouse, we are directly subject to the privacy regulations established under HIPAA, or Privacy Standards, and the security regulations established under HIPAA, or Security Standards.
-In addition, our carrier customers, or payors, are considered to be Covered Entities and are required to enter into written agreements with us, known as Business Associate Agreements. under which we are considered to be a "Business Associate" and that require us to safeguard individually identifiable health information and restrict how we may use and disclose such information.
-The American Recovery and Reinvestment Act of 2009, or ARRA, and the HIPAA Omnibus Final Rules extended the direct application of certain provisions of the Privacy Standards and Security Standards to us when we are functioning as a Business Associate of our carrier customers.
-ARRA and the HIPAA Omnibus Final Rule also subject Business Associates to direct oversight and audit by the Department of Health and Human Services.
+In particular, regulations promulgated pursuant to the Health Insurance Portability and Accountability Act of 1996, or HIPAA, established privacy and security standards that limit the use and disclosure of protected health information, and require the implementation of administrative, physical, and technological safeguards to ensure the confidentiality, integrity, availability, and privacy of protected health information.
+Health plans, healthcare clearinghouses, and most providers are "Covered Entities" subject to HIPAA.
+With respect to our operations as a healthcare clearinghouse, we are directly subject to the privacy regulations established under HIPAA, or the Privacy Rule, and the security regulations established under HIPAA, or the Security Rule.
+In addition, our carrier customers, or payors, are considered to be Covered Entities and are required to enter into written agreements with us, known as Business Associate Agreements, under which we are considered to be a "Business Associate" and that require us to safeguard protected health information and restrict how we may use and disclose such information.
+Both Covered Entities and Business Associates are subject to direct oversight and audit by the Department of Health and Human Services.

-Violations of the Privacy Standards and Security Standards might result in civil and criminal penalties, and ARRA increased the penalties for HIPAA violations and strengthened the enforcement provisions of HIPAA.
-For example, ARRA authorizes state attorneys general to bring civil actions seeking either injunctions or damages in response to violations of Privacy Standards and Security Standards that threaten the privacy of state residents.
-Moreover, the U.S. Department of Health and Human Services' Office for Civil Rights ("OCR") launched a formal HIPAA audit program.
-The audits are intended to assess compliance with HIPAA by both Covered Entities and Business Associates and will be conducted by OCR with assistance from a third party vendor.
+Violations of HIPAA might result in civil fines of up to \$55,910 per violation and a maximum civil penalty of \$1,677,299 in a calendar year for violations of the same requirement, as well as criminal penalties.
+State attorneys general may bring civil actions seeking either injunctions or damages in response to violations of HIPAA that threaten the privacy of state residents.
+Moreover, the U.S. Department of Health and Human Services' Office for Civil Rights ("OCR") operates a formal HIPAA audit program.
+The audits are intended to assess compliance with HIPAA by both Covered Entities and Business Associates and are conducted by OCR with assistance from third party vendors.
 Issues identified during the audits may result in agency-imposed corrective action plans or civil monetary penalties.